The need to improve the development workflow is on top of every software team’s mind.

 Contrary to common misunderstanding, software development is a dynamic structure and is rarely static.
 A considerable effort is needed as new functionalities or constraints are added to the system.

-This means, there are far too many moving parts to consider that simple task and issue tracking tools just don’t fall short.
+This means, there are far too many moving parts to consider.
+And simple task or issue tracking tools just fall short.